ekeren/Collage/README.md

 ## How to remove a flag

-The flag removal command has the following syntax
+The `flag-remover` command has the following syntax
 ```
  -d,--disabled            is flag disabled
  -e,--enabled             is flag enabled